nathipg/melo-chart/README.md

   - Export to image
   - Add leave page confirmation

+- Features
+  - Add option to share all songs with other user
+  - Improve user feedback

 - User suggestion
   - Add place to define notes
   - Change components names to make sense with the mapping